 In order to address the problem, the Indian government has required banks to be more accountable.
 The design of notes has also been changed to make them harder to copy, and a surprise demonetization of existing 500 and 1,000 rupee notes was implemented.

 On November 8, 2016, the Indian government declared that all existing 500 rupee and 1,000 rupee notes would cease to be legal tender from November 9, 2016.
 The 500 rupee notes have been replaced by new notes with a completely different design, and new 2,000 rupee notes have been introduced.

+However, it hasn't solved the problem.
+More fake notes than ever are being detected.
 As far as I know, I've never received fake Indian currency.
-However, some of my friends haven't been so lucky.
-One friend has even received a fake 1,000 rupee note, from an ATM at a bank, on more than one occasion.
-It's shocking, but it shows how big a problem fake currency is in India.
+However, I do know people who have, including from an ATM at a bank.
+It's shocking, but it shows how big the issue of fake currency is in India.

 If it happens to you, what can you do?

 Can You Get a Refund from the Bank?